 - Specific days and times each parent has custody

 - How to handle disputes that emerge between parents over the schedule

 Both the child/children and the parents whose circumstances make parallel parenting necessary stand to benefit from such an arrangement.
 Kids don’t have to worry about being caught in the middle of two fighting, resentful, or hostile parents—something that could project unnecessary stress and affect them mentally, emotionally, and even academically.
 Parents can simplify their relationship with one another, removing emotions and instead focusing solely on the wellbeing of their kids.
 Eventually, after a time, parents in a parallel arrangement might even find the closure and distance from the relationship they need to feel comfortable moving toward a more collaborative co-parenting setup.

 Find out from a compassionate Fresno & San Diego family lawyer if parallel parenting is right for you

 Parallel parenting is not the right type of custody and visitation plan for all exes, but under the right circumstances, it can be ideal.
-If you are considering a parallel arrangement, or simply want more information about your co-parenting options, call the Law Office of Rebecca Medina at (559) 785-3295 or contact us online and schedule a consultation today.
+If you are considering a parallel arrangement, or simply want more information about your co-parenting options, call the Law Office of Rebecca Medina at 559-324-5427 in Fresno or 858-285-4315 in San Diego, or contact us online and schedule a consultation today.